wiltacca/Portfolio/README.md

 ### Convolutional Neural Network (CNN) is a class of deep neural networks most commonly used for analysing visual imagery.
 Convolution layers are the building blocks of CNNs.
 Convolution is the simple application of a filter to an input that results in activation.
 Repeated application of the same filter to an input results in a map of activations called a feature map, indicating the locations and strength of a detected feature in input, such as an image.
 What makes CNN so powerful and useful is that it can generate excellent predictions with minimal image preprocessing.
 Also, CNN is immune to spatial variance and can detect features anywhere in the input images.
 ![alt text](CNN.jpeg)

 ### VGG16 is a CNN architecture which was used to win ILSVR (Imagenet) competition in 2014.
 It is considered to be one of the excellent vision model architectures to date.
 The most unique thing about VGG16 is that instead of having a large number of hyper-parameters, they focused on having convolution layers of 3x3 filter with a stride 1 and always used the same padding and maxpool layer of 2x2 filter of stride 2.
 It follows this arrangement of convolution and max pool layers consistently throughout the whole architecture.
-In the end it has 2 FC (fully connected layers) followed by a softmax for output.
+In the end, it has 2 FC (fully connected layers) followed by a softmax for output.
 The 16 in VGG16 refers to it having 16 layers that have weights.
 This network is a pretty large network and it has about 138 million (approx) parameters.
 ![alt text](VGG16.png)

 **IMAGE CLASSIFICATIONS CASE STUDY -** This project focuses on building various multiclass image classification models to recognise and classify ten different types of food.